emma-s-marie/data422-group-project/README.md

 (ADD description of report document)

 ## Presentation
-- DATA422 Assignment 3_ Analyzing the Impact of School Count and Crime Rate on Housing Prices in Aotearoa.pdf: presentation slides
+- DATA422 Assignment 3_ Analyzing the Impact of School Count and Crime Rate on Housing Prices in Aotearoa.pdf: PDF presentation slides
+- DATA422 Assignment 3_ Analyzing the Impact of School Count and Crime Rate on Housing Prices in Aotearoa.pptx: PPTX presentation slides

 ## Project Diary
 - project-diary.md: Log of project progress (diary)